By Lucas Redwood, Bandology staff

 In my third year of nationals, we watched the Denis Wick Canadian Wind Orchestra.
 They were very good and very professional and it inspired me to audition and I was honoured to be offered a position in the ensemble!
 However, being in this ensemble meant a lot of hard work.
 The directors of the ensemble, Dr. Marc Hopkins from Acadia University and Dr. Gillian McKay from the University of Toronto, sent out the music a week before nationals and I was responsible for learning my music before our first rehearsal.
 The music was more challenging than some of the music I had played in high school, but it was manageable.
 When we arrived in Toronto on Sunday, we had rehearsals all day from Sunday until Friday.
 Rehearsals with this ensemble were very professional and everyone listened very attentively when Dr. Hopkins and Dr. McKay instructed a player or section to do something.
 Everyone in the ensemble tried their best to fix problems promptly, which allowed us to play the pieces at our fullest potential.
 Being in the Denis Wick Canadian Wind Orchestra was a great opportunity because it helped prepare me for the expectations of a university music ensemble.
 It also allowed me to see how different conductors run their rehearsals, which helped me figure out some techniques that I could try to apply to my own ensembles.

-After performing with the festival for four years and having such positive experiences, I decided to apply to be a volunteer at MusicFest in Ottawa.
+After performing with the festival for four years and having such positive experiences, I decided to apply to be a volunteer at MusicFest in Ottawa in May 2019.
 There are many volunteer positions available including performer guides, performer check-in, front-of-house, technicians and logistics.
 I applied for and was given the opportunity to be on the logistics team.

 When I arrived at MusicFest, we began by having a meeting to discuss general procedures and the team managers.
 We then had a meeting with our team managers to discuss more about our individual roles.
 The main role of logistics was to help move equipment for performers.